Lead Generation: Importance, Best Practices, & Examples for Sales and Marketing

 Inbound sales team pipelines run on leads

-Sales reps naturally spend more time on existing opportunities, so you get this fluctuation throughout the quarter where reps focus on closing, revenue grows, then they run out of opportunities and have to go back to prospecting (so revenue drops back down).
+Sales reps naturally spend more time on existing opportunities, so you get this fluctuation throughout the quarter where reps focus on closing, which grows revenue.
+However, they run out of opportunities and have to go back to prospecting (so revenue drops back down).

 When leads are constantly entering the pipeline, sales reps can (either by automation built into their sales engagement software or by their sales manager) start engaging immediately, keeping lead volume consistent at all pipeline stages.